The Planted Pantry » Breakfast » Nut-Free Pumpkin Seed Granola

 Ingredients

-• Rolled Oats – Make sure to select a certified gluten-free option if needed.
+• Rolled Oats – Make sure to select gluten-free oats if needed.
 I have not tried this recipe with steel-cut oats, but I imagine it would work just fine.

 • Pumpkin Seeds – You can use raw or roasted seeds in this recipe, both taste great.

-• Maple syrup – Try to use real maple syrup.
+• Maple syrup – Try to use pure maple syrup.
 It is less likely to burn compared to maple-flavored syrups.
-You could also opt for a different sweetener like agave syrup if you prefer.
+You could also opt for different natural sweeteners like agave syrup or honey – personal preference.

 • Salt – I like a coarser grain of salt for this recipe.
 You can reduce it to ½ tsp if you are looking for lower sodium, but I would not omit it entirely as it brings out the flavors.